How to Be Unmothered: A Trinidadian Memoir

 About the Book

 For generations, the women of Camille U. Adams’ family have left their daughters.
-Some follow the siren call of rum, the centuries-old vice which alighted on Trinidad’s shores from European ships.
-Others flee the behind-closed-doors beatings of husbands, fathers, and brothers, rushing into any arms that offer refuge.
-Some simply disappear, their passage marked by unkept promises and open wounds.
+Some follow the siren call of rum.
+Others flee from beatings behind closed doors, rushing into any arms that offer refuge.
+Some simply disappear.

 ABOUT THE AUTHOR